605137155/ReID_Software_for_Video/README.md

 # ReID_Software_for_Video
-This is the implement of simple ReID software, which require cv2 and pyqt5.
+This is the implement of simple ReID software, which require opencv-python and pyqt5.

 Please install opencv-python and pyqt5 by: